 Duplicated DVDs are not available for the 2018 Annual Conference Session.
 Please log on to wwww.ngumc.org/2018ACVIDEO for viewable and downloadable segments and celebrations of the 2018 annual conference.

 Please be aware that Athens is an urban city.
 Use caution after dark, do not walk alone or leave valuables visible in parked and locked cars.

 Direct special needs requests to the Information Center located in the Classic Center at the top of the escalators.

 First aid and medical care is located in the lower level escalator lobby during sessions held in the Grand Hall.
 First aid is located in the Theater lobby main level for the evening service on Wednesday.
 Contact the Information Center for directions or assistance.

 The North Georgia Annual Conference Planning Committee would like to hear your feedback concerning your experience of the 2018 Annual Conference Session.
 Please take a few minutes to fill out a brief survey found at www.ngumc.org/session-survey.

 Tote Bags and Handbook Supplemental Reports

 Supplemental reports are provided in a packet of materials at registration.
-The conference thanks The United Methodist Children’s Home for providing the tote bags and all the volunteers for collating the materials into packets.
+The North Georgia Conference thanks the United Methodist Children’s Home for providing tote bags for the 152nd annual conference session.
+The conference also thanks all the associate secretaries and volunteers for collating the materials for the tote bags.